Former Residence of Sun Yat-Sen (Shanghai)

-Sun Yat-sen lived in this house from 1918 with his wife Soong Ching-ling.
-After his death, Sun's wife continued to live here until 1937.
+The house was bought by four overseas Chinese in Canada for Sun Yat-sen in 1918, after learning that he had no fixed residence and had been paying a monthly rent for his place in Shanghai.
+He lived there with his wife Soong Ching-ling until 1924, when he moved to Beijing.
+After his death, Soong continued to live there until 1937.
 There is now an exhibition centre presenting Sun Yat-sen's life, together with some artifacts and a statue of Sun Yat-sen outside.

+In 1961, this house was listed as Major cultural heritage sites under national-level protection.